abhirva/gdp_return_codebase_guide/README.md

    - Various README files explaining each component

 ## Access to Implementation
 The actual implementation codebase is maintained in a private repository "rocket-ros-ws".
-If you require access to the implementation code for development, testing, or further work on this project, please contact the author at [Your Contact Information].
+If you require access to the implementation code for development, testing, or further work on this project, please contact the author at abhirva.navalakhe.368@cranfield.ac.uk

 ## How to Use This Guide
 1. Start with the main architecture documentation